 The area should also be open enough so that you do not have to worry about your line getting caught up in bushes and trees.
 The scenery should also meet your desires, especially if you’re there to wind down.

-You should also note which areas fish are likely to be found.
+You should also note which areas fish are likely to be found in.
 The first feature to consider is boulders.
 Fish hang around boulders as a measure of protection against predators.

 This is also the case with fallen or submerged trees.
 They provide a good hiding place for fish.
 The currents created across submerged trees are also attractive to fish.